Grant Proposal FAQs

 I am applying for a grant and the application forms asks for the signature of my "Department Chairperson, or other University official."
 Who should I get to sign?

 If grant funds are to be deposited in a University Account or if the University is required to make any commitment of funds, facilities or personnel-time, the application must be signed by the official University signatory authority, the President OR EXECUTIVE VICE PRESIDENT or a University Official designated by the President OR EXECUTIVE VICE PRESIDENT.
-Such a proposal must be submitted through the Office of Research Services.
+Such a proposal must be submitted through the Office of Sponsored Programs and Research Services.

 Who types my proposals, reports, etc. for me?